lilxyzw/lilToon/Assets/lilToon/README.md

 Please refer to the [manual](https://github.com/lilxyzw/lilToon/blob/master/Assets/lilToon/MANUAL.md) for more detailed settings.

+# Usage - Update
+1. Import lilToon into Unity using one of the following methods.
+    i.
+Drag and drop unitypackage to the Unity window to import it.
+    ii.
+Import ```https://github.com/lilxyzw/lilToon.git?path=Assets/lilToon#master``` from UPM.
+2. Click `Assets/lilToon/Refresh Shaders` in the top menu bar.

 # How to distribute your works that use lilToon
 Shader settings are stored in the `lilToonSetting` folder, so it is recommended to include this folder in the unitypackage.
 If you have not changed shader settings, you do not need to include them.